MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/out-of-the-box-plugins.md

 ```

 ### Chaining core plugins together in Semantic Kernel
 Most of the core plugins were built so that they can be easily chained together.
-For example, the `TextSkill` can be used to trim whitespace from a string, convert it to uppercase, and then convert it to lowercase.
+For example, the `TextPlugin` can be used to trim whitespace from a string, convert it to uppercase, and then convert it to lowercase.

 # [C#](#tab/Csharp)